oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 ## Program overview

 Here's an overview of [the program we've curated for developers](https://www.okta.com/oktane22/agenda/?filters=developer).
 Note: All times are PDT, and talks are 30 minutes.
-Video will be posted to the (https://www.youtube.com/oktadev) [OktaDev YouTube channel] in the weeks ahead.
+Recordings will be posted to the (https://www.youtube.com/oktadev)[OktaDev YouTube channel] in the weeks ahead.
 Stay tuned.

 *Wednesday, November 9:*